john-davanzo/cs61_final_project_john_devon/milestone_3/milestone_3_overview.md

 LINES TERMINATED BY '\n'
 IGNORE 1 LINES;
 ```

+* In `database_creation_script.sql`, the paths for both data_1.csv and data_2.csv must be absolute paths, not relative paths to these data files.
+So in order to run these scripts on your local machine, you must change these paths to be absolute paths pointing to the data files.
+Additionally, mySql requires that all slashes in the path be forward slashes.
+* For example: `/Users/name/Desktop/data_1.csv`, `C:/Documents/data/data_2.csv`

 ## Decomposition After Importation
 * Handling JSON text in `production_companies` and `production_countries` fields
     * Given the inconsistent nature of the JSON text, we decided to write a script to decompose the JSON text as a varchar object.
 The general syntax for the script we wrote is as follows: